HamzaHassan21/ai-drone-route-planning-nepal/README.md

 Demonstration of classical AI search techniques in real-world contexts

+## Demo Video

+The demo video walks through the Jupyter notebook and explains how the BFS, DFS, and A* algorithms are applied to the Nepal drone navigation problem.
+It highlights the input data, algorithm behaviour, and final route visualisations.

+**YouTube Demo:** *(link to be added)*

 # License

 This project is released for educational use.
 You may reference or adapt the code with proper attribution.